-Court of Oyer and Terminer – The term, “oyer and terminer” is a partial translation of the Anglo-French phrase “oyer et terminer” which literally means “to hear and determine”.
-In English law, courts oyer and terminer were commanded to make diligent inquiry into felonies and misdemeanors specified in the commission.
-The inquiry was by means of the grand jury and if a defendant was indicted, the accused would be tried, judged by a jury, and if found guilty sentenced to punishment by the court.
+Court of Oyer and Terminer – The term “oyer and terminer” is a partial translation of the Anglo-French phrase “oyer et terminer” which literally means “to hear and determine.”
+In English law, courts oyer and terminer were commanded to make diligent inquiries into felonies and misdemeanors specified in the commission.
+The inquiry was through the grand jury, and if a defendant was indicted, the accused would be tried, judged by a jury, and if found guilty, sentenced to punishment by the court.

 In mid-May of 1692, newly appointed governor Sir William Phips returned from England to find dozens of accused witches filling the jails and more accusations threatening to overwhelm the local courts.
 The Governor then established a special court of Oyer and Terminer, with Lieutenant Governor William Stoughton as its chief magistrate.

-Following the hanging, Magistrate Nathaniel Saltonstall of Haverhill resigned from the court, disagreeing about the use of spectral evidence.
-Later, he would become a prominent critic of the Salem proceedings and was himself accused of witchcraft.
-He was replaced by Jonathan Corwin of Salem.
-The next month, on July 26th, Thomas Newton also resigned to assume a position in New Hampshire.
+Following the hanging, Magistrate Nathaniel Saltonstall of Haverhill resigned from the court, disagreeing about using spectral evidence.
+Later, he became a prominent critic of the Salem proceedings and was accused of witchcraft.
+Jonathan Corwin of Salem replaced him.
+The following month, on July 26, Thomas Newton resigned to assume a position in New Hampshire.
 He was replaced the next day by Anthony Checkley.

 In the Fall of 1692, Thomas Brattle, a well-educated and prosperous Boston merchant, who served as treasurer of Harvard College and was a member of the intellectually elite Royal Society, would write a letter that would soon bring the disgraceful affair to an end.
-Writing to an English clergyman, his letter, which was very critical of the Salem witch trials, was soon circulated widely in both England and in Massachusetts.
-Brattle presented compelling arguments against the legal premises and procedures involved in the afflictions, accusations, and executions, with a particular focus on the validity of spectral evidence in proceedings.
+Writing to an English clergyman, his letter, which was very critical of the Salem witch trials, was soon circulated widely in England and Massachusetts.
+Brattle presented compelling arguments against the legal premises and procedures involved in the afflictions, accusations, and executions, focusing on the validity of spectral evidence in proceedings.

-This letter had a great impact on Governor William Phips, who, on October 8th, ordered that reliance on spectral and intangible evidence could no longer be allowed in trials.
-Just three weeks later, on October 29th, he prohibited any further arrests, released many of the accused witches, and dissolved the Court of Oyer and Terminer.
+This letter greatly impacted Governor William Phips, who, on October 8, ordered that reliance on spectral and intangible evidence could no longer be allowed in trials.
+Three weeks later, on October 29, he prohibited further arrests, released many of the accused witches, and dissolved the Court of Oyer and Terminer.

 The Superior Court of Judicature was then formed to replace the “witchcraft” court, which did not allow spectral evidence.
 The new court released those awaiting trial and pardoned those awaiting execution.
 In effect, the Salem witch trials were over.
 But, during the reign of the Court of Oyer and Terminer, they had executed 20 people accused of witchcraft.

 Superior Court of Judicature – On November 25, 1692, the General Court of Massachusetts passed legislation creating the Superior Court of Judicature and various lower courts.
 The Superior Court was again headed by William Stoughton, as Chief Justice, with Anthony Checkley continuing as the Attorney General and Jonathan Elatson as Clerk of the Court.
 The four Associate Justices were John Richards, Samuel Sewall, Wait Still Winthrop of Boston, and Thomas Danforth of Cambridge.
-The five Justices sat for the first time on January 3, 1693, in Salem Towne.
-This court; however, was required to ignore spectral evidence as unreliable.
+The five Justices sat for the first time in Salem Towne on January 3, 1693.
+This court, however, was required to ignore spectral evidence as unreliable.

 However, the Superior Court of Judicature continued to serve.
 In 1780, after the adoption of the Massachusetts Constitution, the name of the Court was changed to the Supreme Judicial Court.
-It continues to serve today and is believed to be the oldest appellate court in continuous existence in the Western Hemisphere.
+It continues to serve today and is believed to be the oldest appellate court in the Western Hemisphere.